davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 underplated Farallon mantle nappes satisfy the surface heat flow data equally well, given a deep slab window heating event.

 The case of relict Farallon-plate material shows low geotherms that correspond to mantle lithosphere temperature conditions too cold for the xenolith constraints.
-However, the Farallon plate with reheating by a deep slab window in the early Miocene shows results similar to that for the youngest stalled slab scenario modeled.
-This means that the thermal structures of a "Monterey Plate" and a deep slab window scenario are indistinguishable from a geothermal perspective.
-Thus, this scenario is equally attractive from a geothermal point of view to explain a moderately elevated geothermal gradient in the mantle lithosphere (which is what we see from the heat flow and xenolith constraints on the geotherm), while corresponding to the geologic context much better than the "stalled slab" scenario.
+However, the Farallon plate with reheating by a deep slab window in the early Miocene shows results similar to that for the youngest stalled slab scenarios except for the "Monterey Plate" scenario.
+The Monterey Plate scenario matches well with the geothermal constraints derived from heat flow modeling.
+However, when potential temperature overestimates from extrapolation of heat flow values are considered along with underestimate effects in the modeled geotherms, the slightly colder temperatures predicted by the reheated relict mantle lithosphere scenario fall in a reasonable range for the geotherm within the mantle lithosphere beneath central California.
+This scenario is thus equally attractive from a geothermal point of view to explain the moderately elevated geothermal gradient seen in the mantle lithosphere, while corresponding to the geologic context much better than the "stalled slab" scenario.